PyFeeds/PyFeeds/docs/development.rst

 A quick example
 ---------------
 Writing a spider is easy!
-Take the spider for :ref:`spider_indiehackers.com` for
+Consider the slightly simplified spider for :ref:`spider_indiehackers.com`:
-example:

 .. code-block:: python